Carol II of Romania: Early life

-Additionally, the childless Carol I, who had always wanted a son, treated Prince Carol as his surrogate son and thoroughly spoiled him, indulging his every whim.
+The childless Carol I, who had always wanted a son, treated Prince Carol as his surrogate son and thoroughly spoiled him, indulging his every whim.
 Ferdinand was a rather shy and weak man who was easily overshadowed by the charismatic Marie, who became the most loved member of the Romanian royal family.
 Growing up, Carol felt ashamed of his father, whom both his grand-uncle and mother pushed around.
-Carol's childhood was spent being caught up in an emotional tug-of-war between Carol I and Marie, who had very different ideas about how to raise him.
+Carol as a child was caught in an emotional tug-of-war between Carol I and Marie, who had very different ideas about how to raise him.
 The Romanian historian Marie Bucur described the battle between Carol I and Princess Marie as one between traditional 19th-century Prussian conservatism as personified by Carol I versus the 20th-century liberal, modernist, and sexually deviant values of the "New Woman" as personified by Princess Marie.
 Aspects of both Marie's and Carol I's personalities were present in Carol II.
-Largely because of the battle between the King and Marie, Carol ended being both spoiled and deprived of love.
+Largely because of the battle between the King and Marie, Carol ended up being both spoiled and deprived of love.